5.6 Hyperbaric Oxygen and Specialty Referral Coordination

 Key Takeaways

-• Hyperbaric oxygen therapy is an adjunctive option for selected indications, not a default answer for any nonhealing wound.
+• Hyperbaric oxygen therapy (HBOT) is adjunctive for selected indications under medical oversight, not a default for any nonhealing wound.

-• Referral decisions should match the barrier to healing, such as vascular disease, infection, nutrition risk, diabetic foot complexity, surgical need, or palliative goals.
+• Referral matches the barrier: vascular disease, infection, nutrition risk, diabetic foot complexity, surgical need, or palliative goals.

-• The exam trap is delaying urgent referral while trying one more dressing or adjunct.
+• The trap is delaying urgent referral while trying one more dressing or adjunct on a limb-threatening or systemically infected wound.

 Advanced referral is part of treatment judgment

-The WCC certification is sponsored by NAWCO for licensed practitioners who provide hands-on or consultative skin and wound management.
-NAWCO also states that scope is governed by state regulatory boards and employer guidelines.
-That is why referral questions are central to the exam: the credential demonstrates wound-care knowledge, but it does not permit practice beyond license, expertise, or facility policy.
+The WCC certification is granted by the National Alliance of Wound Care and Ostomy (NAWCO/NAWCCB) to licensed practitioners providing hands-on or consultative skin and wound management; scope is governed by state regulatory boards and employer guidelines.
+That is why referral is central: the credential demonstrates wound-care knowledge but does not permit practice beyond license, expertise, or facility policy.

 Referral targetScenario signalWCC candidate role